StavrosHadjicostis/FlowerInventory/README.md

 Challenges Faced
--Needed to intall and get familiar with many new technologies (SQL Server, .Net) -It was a bit challenging setting up the SQL Server since i haven't done this before
+-Needed to intall and get familiar with many new technologies (SQL Server, .Net) -It was a bit challenging setting up the SQL Server since i haven't done this before -Repopulating Categories on Validation Failures: When ModelState was invalid, the categories list had to be reloaded in the controller before returning the view to prevent runtime errors.
+-Structuring tests for maintainability and easy mocking of database contexts.

 Technologies Used